-Estimated Recording Time (dependent on bat activity):
+Estimated Recording Time:

-Alkaline batteries (14,000 milliamp-hours at 1.5V each): 275 to 400 hours (27 - 40 ten hour nights)
+Alkaline batteries (14,000 milliamp-hours at 1.5V each): up to 400 hours

-NiMH LSD batteries (9,500 milliamp-hours at 1.2V each): 150 to 250 hours (15 - 25 ten hour nights)
+NiMH LSD batteries (9,500 milliamp-hours at 1.2V each): up to 250 hours

 NOTE: SD memory cards consume more than half of all the power used by the recorder.
 The recording time provided by different card types and manufacturers can vary by as much as 50%.
 Based on their low power consumption in our tests, we recommend SanDisk SDHC/SDXC cards; however, third-party card performance cannot be guaranteed and other brands may also offer similar performance.
 Other factors, such as card capacity, battery type and quality (including rechargeable batteries), temperature, and recorder configuration can also affect recording time.